 - Social engineering – this approach is one of the oldest approaches used by criminals to gain access to valuable information.
 Viruses such as Trojan Horses can exist on websites, either intentionally or due to gross negligence.
 Visitors to the web site may open files, and this leads to the virus being downloaded on their equipment and gaining access to personal information.
 Although cybersecurity can help to protect against this type of access, the best form of protection is the education of the users.
 Accessing trusted sites and to carefully consider files that are downloaded, are vital considerations.

 - Phishing – one of the most common approaches to gain useful and personal information is by phishing.
-A genuine email may be received from what appears to be your bank, for example, requesting you to login to your bank account.
+A genuine email may be received from what appears to be your bank, for example, requesting you to log in to your bank account.
 Information such as your username and password is then captured and re-used to gain access to your accounts.
-To avoid falling prey to phishing attacks, two-factor authentication (2FA) is recommended, when logging into bank accounts for example, as not only is it necessary to log in to the website, but also a second authentication can be sent to your mobile phone ensuring additional protection.
+To avoid falling prey to phishing attacks, two-factor authentication (2FA) is recommended, when logging into bank accounts for example, as not only is it necessary to log in to the website, but a second authentication can also be received via the mobile phone, ensuring additional protection.

-- Out of date software – software developers take cybersecurity seriously, and new updates are regularly released to not only fix bugs but also to ensure that their software continues to be as secure as possible against cybersecurity attacks.
-It is critical that the software updates are installed by businesses, as software not kept up to date is more at risk of a cyber attack.
+- Out of date software – software developers consider cybersecurity seriously, and new updates are regularly released not to fix bugs only but also to make sure that their software continues to be as secure as possible against cyber attacks.
+It is critical that the software updates are installed by businesses, as software that is not kept up to date is more at risk of a cyber-attack.

-Finding the best team possible to manage your organisation’s cybersecurity strategy is a difficult task.
-In fact, with stringent laws like GDPR taking effect in the European Union, the demand for cybersecurity resources is at its highest, and there is certainly a skill shortage.
+Finding the best team to manage your organisation’s cybersecurity strategy is a difficult task.
+With forceful laws like GDPR taking effect in the European Union, the demand for cybersecurity sources is at its highest, and there is certainly a skill shortage.

-Protecting organisations data and infrastructure has never been more critical, with a cybersecurity team now requiring different skills from
+Protecting an organisation’s data and infrastructure has never been more critical, with a cybersecurity team now requiring different skills than professionals such as:

 - Security engineer